 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your MS in Marketing online at SNHU include:

 The demand for market research analysts is rapidly increasing each year, according to the U.S. Bureau of Labor Statistics.
-Projected employment growth is 32 percent through 2022, faster than the average for all occupations.
-This boost in employment is due to the increased use of data and market research to understand customers and measure the effectiveness of business strategies.
+Projected employment growth is 23% through 2026, faster than the average for all occupations.* This boost in employment is due to the increased use of data and market research to understand customers and measure the effectiveness of business strategies.

 In the online master's in marketing research and analytics concentration, you'll gain the knowledge to work in a variety of roles, including data analysts, advertising and marketing managers, cost estimators, economists, operations research analysts and survey researchers.
 Popular industries include finance, insurance, management, scientific and technical consulting, manufacturing, retail and wholesale trade.